Ahtesham18112011/RISCV_Implementation/README.md

                         git clone https://github.com/Ahtesham18112011/RISCV_Implementation.git

-You will see a file named riiscv.tlv, to convert it to verilog type:
+You will see a file named riscv.tlv, to convert it to verilog. type:

                          sandpiper-saas -i riscv.tlv -o riscv.v

+> [!NOTE]
+> If you want to convert the TL-Verilog file to System Verilog in other cases just remove the `-p verilog` option in the first line of the TL-Verilog code.